 - 10 Sleeper Sofas That Don't Suck - Brit & Co.

 - Is it possible to get a comfy sofa and a good night's sleep?
 Six of the best sofa-beds. - The Daily Mail

 With a variety of classic styles and solid construction (made in the USA, too!), Mitchell Gold + Bob Williams always scores high.
 The Alex has received the most mentions and the Luxe versions get the callout.
 Says Popkit, "The nicest - most comfortable - sleepers I've found are the luxe sleepers from Mitchell Gold + Bob Williams."

 They're slightly more expensive than other models, but we've heard time and time again that American Leather makes the best, most comfortable sleepers.
 It is also their patented sleep mechanism that is inside Room & Board's great sleepers.
 Says BizzyGirl1, "The Brynlee is sassy and these are SO comfortable and available in many nice color choices in both leather and microfiber.
 (No, I don't work for them, I just own one and love it)."

 We love the mid-century lines of this leather sleeper from Clad Home.
 The company gets high remarks because their fabrics and foams are never treated with toxic flame retardant chemicals, and all their furniture is made locally in Los Angeles with a minimal carbon footprint.
 Depths and widths for these sofas are fully customizable, as is the option to turn it into a sofa bed.

-Resto's English Roll Arm Sofa will fool you into thinking you have a 30-room manse instead of a one bedroom in Brooklyn.
-The price, depending on size and upholstery choices, is aspirational but who's counting?
+Restoration Hardware's English Roll Arm Sofa will fool you into thinking you have a 30-room manse instead of a one bedroom in Brooklyn.
+The price, depending on size and upholstery choices, is aspirational, but who's counting?